 An interesting and rather amazing JEP photos gallery, thanks to Dr J.E.
-Peterson a historian, a political analyst specializing on the contemporary Arabian Peninsula and Gulf and the author of scholarly articles and history books.
+Peterson historian, political analyst specializing on the contemporary Arabian Peninsula and Gulf and author of scholarly articles and history books.

 John is also a friend.
 We met in London, England many years ago and we sort of kept in touch.
-Thanks to John and who travels a lot, you and I can visit many different cities and one US state in not more than five minutes.
+Thanks to John who travels a lot, you and I can visit many different cities and one US state in less than five minutes.
 Enjoy!

 About his JEP Photos Gallery and the photo above John wrote: "A stack of bicycles on a waterfront where older wooden ships called dhows take on cargo destined for small ports from Iran to the Horn of Africa.
 Bicycles that are probably secondhand and headed for Kenya or somewhere similar."

 About thIs photo John wrote: "The bridge over the River Seine in Paris is Pont des Arts and the Louvre is in the background.

 I took that photo because it had become a very popular place for couples to attach a padlock to the railings and throw the key into the river to show their love.
 Unfortunately, thousands of padlocks made the bridge very heavy and there was worry about it collapsing.

 The city would periodically cut off the padlocks but they always grew back.
 So sometime later, the city took down the railings and put up new ones that prevented anything from being attached to them."

 A photo taken from the Fulk al-Salamah Dalal on the Gulf of Oman or Sea of Oman.
 The 164 metre superyacht support vessel Fulk al-Salamah delivered to Oman by Italian yard Mariotti Yachts.